-In Africa most rental companies will offer Collision Damage Waiver (CDW) (also called LDW/Loss Damage Waiver if it includes theft) to reduce the deductible "excess" you must pay in the event of an accident.
-CDW and LDW reduce the deductible excess from the full value of the car towards US$2000 (ZAR31000).
-Many rental companies in Africa exclude common types of damage such as windscreens, tyres, roof and underbody, preferring instead to cover these via their SCDW/SLDW products.
+In Africa most rental companies will offer Collision Damage Waiver (CDW) (also called LDW/Loss Damage Waiver if it includes theft) to reduce the "excess" you must pay in the event of an accident.
+CDW and LDW reduce the excess from the full value of the car towards US$2000 (ZAR31000).
+RentalCover.com's Collision Damage Coverage is a cheap alternative to the CDW and SCDW.

 Our Collision Damage Coverage for US Residents performs the same role as CDW, for at least half the cost.
 If there is damage to the rental vehicle you would pay and them file a claim with AON who would reimburse the costs.
 For non-US Residents, we recommend that you take out CDW from the rental company.

-Super CDW / Super LDW to Reduce the Deductible Excess Payable
+Super CDW / Super LDW to Reduce the Excess Payable

 Liability Insurance/Supplementary Liability Insurance (SLI) for Injuries to Third Parties